Letters of Recommendation

 If you wish to waive your right of access to an LOR, you may submit a completed, signed FERPA Intent Form, one for each LOR, directly to the HCEC.
 Please allow three business days for this change to be reflected in your HCEC Checklist.
 Once an LOR has been received by the HCEC, you may not change the FERPA status from waived to retained.

-The HCEC requires at least two LORs, one from a Cornell-affiliated letter writer, and a maximum of three LORs.
+The HCEC requires at least two LORs, one from a Cornell-affiliated letter writer, and allows a maximum of three LORs.
 HCEC registrants wishing to provide more than three LORs in support of their applications must decide which three will be sent to the HCEC, and then arrange to have any additional letters sent directly to the application service.
 If you intend to use more than three LORs in support of your application, we strongly encourage you to seek guidance from a Health Careers Advisor about which LORs to have sent to the HCEC.

 Please note that the HCEC adheres to a strict policy of using the first three LORs received, and will not substitute LORs nor forward individual letters for any purpose.
 An exception to the three LOR maximum rule is made for some HCEC registrants who are resuming their registration from an earlier application cycle with three LORs are already on file.